speeditor/colorsmw/README.md

-Stribunto library for embedded color processing in the FANDOM embedded environment.
+Stribunto library for embedded color processing in the FANDOM environment.

 This Lua project is a **direct port** of https://dev.wikia.com/wiki/Colors - a JavaScrit library by Pecoes.